tsmvision/bootstrap4_test_01/README.md

 # Bootstrap 4 - Testing

-This is the test project for creating template using Bootstrap 4.
+This is the bootstrap 4 template for testing Bootstrap 4.

 ## Demo